Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 - In Britain, at the end of WW2 (and after the Napoleonic wars) public debt was over 200 percent, but Britain never defaulted.

-This meant that they took capital away from the private sector and placed it in the public sector.
+This meant that they took capital/wealth away from the private sector and placed it in the public sector.

-Think about the recent financial crash, and the post-crisis policy response, and the relationship between private wealth and public debt.
+Think about the recent financial crash, and the post-crisis policy response in Europe, and the relationship between private wealth and public debt.

-From a private financial market perspective it is obviously far more advantageous to lend to governments and receive an interest/payment than to pay higher taxes without compensation.
+From a market perspective, it is far more advantageous to lend to governments and receive an interest/payment, than to pay higher taxes without compensation.

 Investing in public debt (buying government bonds) at 4-5 percent interest in a context of slow growth and zero inflation is a pretty good investment.